NoBdr07/Developpez-une-application-full-stack-complete/back/README.md

 ### Technologies

-This API was developped on IntelliJ, with Java 11 and Spring Boot.
+This API was developed on IntelliJ, with Java 11 and Spring Boot.
 Security is managed by Spring Security and JWT.
 Data is managed with Spring Data JPA and MySQL.